-You may even want to request advance questions.
+You may even want to request questions in advance.
 Although many media outlets prohibit reporters from providing questions in advance, not all do.
 Thus it never hurts to ask because the more prepared you are, the more likely your media interview will be successful.

 Therefore, it’s part of your job to help educate them about the issues from your organization’s standpoint.
 Moreover, this approach may help deflect negative or loaded questions in advance, as well as set the stage to make your case in the strongest and most persuasive manner.

-3) Anticipate likely questions -- and answers -- in advance.
-This is absolutely necessary if the reporter rejects your request for advance questions or fails to provide appropriate information about the angle and focus of their story.
+3. Anticipate likely questions — and answers — in advance.
+This is absolutely necessary if the reporter rejects your request for questions in advance or fails to provide appropriate information about the angle and focus of their story.

-Think about what points and counter-points you want to make?
+Think about what points and counterpoints you want to make.
 What headline would you like to see?
-Don't ever just "wing it" with media interviews, or the resulting story may cause more harm than good for your organization and its brand image.
+Don’t just “wing it” with media interviews, or the resulting story may cause more harm than good for your organization and its brand image.

-4) Draft talking points.
+4. Draft talking points.
 This should be done in consultation with legal, policy and communications experts within your organization.
-Make sure to include at least two to three major points which you want reflected in the resulting story.
+Make sure to include at least two to three major points that you want to be reflected in the resulting story.
 Putting your points down on paper will serve as a vital reference during and after the interview, in addition to enhancing your focus and comfort level.

-6) Establish a rapport with the media.
+6. Establish a rapport with the media.
 Find out some personal information about the journalist interviewing you.
 How long have they been with the media outlet?
-What was the last story he/she reported on?
+What was the last story they reported on?

 What to Remember During the Media Interview

-8) You are in control.
-Take charge of the interview before the reporter does it.
+8. You are in control.
+Take charge of the interview before the reporter does.
 Don’t let the media dictate the interview agenda.
 Deflect questions you don’t want to answer by reiterating your main points.
 Repetition is key even if you sound like a broken record.

-Moreover, don't feel compelled to respond to negative or loaded questions.
+Moreover, don’t feel compelled to respond to negative or loaded questions.
 Rather, respond with a deflecting statement, such as those listed below.
-Then repeat your key talking points and proof points (data/anecdotes/stories).
+Then repeat your key talking points and proof points (data, anecdotes or stories).
 Deflecting statements include: